MasonTorres/NextLevelLearning/README.md

 # Getting Started with Next Level Learning

-This GitHub repo is used to build the Next Level Learning site.
+This GitHub repo is used to build the Next Level Learning site https://aka.ms/NextLevelLearning.

-Add content to the site by uploading json files to /src/content/json
+Add content to the site by merging you json files to /src/content/json

 Create your conent using the following components.